computer-geek64/scripts/src/python/README.md

 # /src/python/
 *December 27th, 2018*

 This directory contains unfinished Python scripts.
-Once completed, the scripts are moved to [/bin/](/bin/).
+Once completed, these scripts are moved to [/bin/](/bin/).